Fighting Criminal Charges in Delaware

 Practice Your Rights During an Arrest

 If a police officer asks for you to identify yourself, you do have to provide this.
 Usually, this can be done by simply handing the officer your ID or license and if you’ve been pulled over, your registration and insurance as well.
 You cannot decline to identify yourself if a police officer asks you to.
 You also may not resist arrest, even if you believe the arrest was unlawful.

 Police officers MUST mirandize you when you are being arrested or the arrest may become void later.
 One of the most recognizable phrases when being mirandized is the "right to remain silent".
 They want you to answer because your answers will likely help them build a case against you.
 For example, you may be asked where you came from, what you were doing while there, and where you are going.
-You may be asked what you were doing on a particular day at a certain time, and police will frame these questions to make you feel like you have to answer them.
+You may feel like you have to answer them.
 You don’t.
 You can simply say “No comment.”

 The police are not looking for information in your answers that will exonerate you — they are looking for answers that can be used to trip you up.
-Many people are shocked to find out later in court that what they told the police officer after being pulled over has been twisted to be used against them to incriminate them.
 You can never harm yourself by remaining silent and it is usually in your best interest to do so.
 Remember to always remain polite when declining to answer questions asked by a police officer — there’s no need to be rude and doing so could hurt your case.

 Your freedom is our priority.
 Let us help you build a strong case that helps you tell your side of the story in a compelling way.
+We understand that your freedom and future are on the line and will do everything in our power to achieve the best results possible.
 Whitehead Law has a track record of success, helping many clients to obtain favorable outcomes even in the face of what might seem like damning evidence.
 Don’t risk your future.
 Call an experienced Delaware criminal defense lawyer today to get started on your case.